 - Some aquatic turtles eat fish or insects

 Herbivorous turtles and tortoises might be appealing if you don’t like the idea of other animals dying to feed your pet.
-Turtles and tortoises often have complex nutritional needs because they evolved to eat such a variety!
-Many omnivorous reptiles do best with a supplement or pellets to augment their fresh meals.
+Turtles and tortoises often have complex nutritional needs because they evolved to eat such a variety.
+Many omnivorous reptiles do best with a vitamin supplement or pellets to augment their fresh meals.

 Does My Reptile Need Supplements?

 Most pet reptiles eat much less varied food than they would in the wild.
 For example, we often just feed crickets to our anoles and mice to our corn snakes.